cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 ### Malicious Attester

-A malicious Attester can choose not to enforce rate limits and allow (selected) malicious Clients to contribute an arbitrary number of reports to one or more collections.
+A malicious Attester can choose not to authenticate clients or enforce rate limits and allow (selected) malicious Clients to contribute an arbitrary number of reports to one or more collections.
 This could lead to stats poisoning (within the limits enforced by the VDAF).
 However, a malicious Attester alone is not able to learn which task a given client is contributing to.

 ### Malicious Issuer